RaulLvu/Automation/README.md

 # Automation Samples

-Below are some automation test cases wich I worked, studied  on previous course:
+Below are some automation test cases which I worked on, and studied in a previous course:

        describe('eMag.ro', () => {